Epistemix-Inc/FRED-tutorials/vaccine/README.md

 - A second, transmissible `condition` can alter the behavior of the original `condition` by directly changing susceptibility.
 - The use of ordered imports overwrites earlier parameter values.
+- An example of modifying parameters in successive simulations by rewriting `parameters.fred`.

 ## Illustrative scientific/policy findings from model runs